owendodd/cafe/content/archive/becky-akinyode-in-conversation-with-martina-cox.md

 shopslideshow = []

 +++
 Café Forgot founders Lucy Weisner and Vita Haas moderated a conversation between stylist Becky Akinyode and artist/designer Martina Cox.
+The discussion focused on the impact of limited edition and handmade clothing in their respective practices as well as utilizing second hand clothing as a visual and physical resource.